asherk7/neurovit/README.md

 ```

 ## Key Tools and Technologies (update with scraper technology)
+## combine model training and application/deployement into this section

 ### Model
 - **PyTorch**: Deep learning framework used for model implementation and training.